littleroot/spotifyimport/README.md

 your Apple Music library.

 Songs will added to "Liked Songs" in Spotify.
-The program reads Apple Music library data from [scrobbl.es][api_doc] API response JSON, which should be fed into stdin.
+The program reads Apple Music library data from [scrobble.growl.space][api_doc] API response JSON, which should be fed into stdin.

 Run with the `--help` flag to print help information.